 PassiveTotal simplifies the event investigation process and provides analysts access to a consolidated platform of data necessary to accurately understand, triage, and address security events.

 PassiveTotal gives threat hunters access to internet data they need to help understand who their adversary is and what infrastructure they use to conduct their attacks.
 By bringing together critical data sources in an easy-to-use visual interface, PassiveTotal enables analysts to investigate digital threats and map and analyze adversary infrastructure.
-Simply search PassiveTotal using an indicator of compromise (IOC) or suspicious artifact, like a domain, IP address, or email address, and uncover all that RiskIQ has observed about that artifact.
+Simply search PassiveTotal using an indicator of compromise (IOC) or suspicious artifacts, like a domain, IP address, or email address, and uncover all that RiskIQ has observed about that artifact.

 PassiveTotal provides access to: